 "A side dish or two."

 "A grandchild.
 LOL.
 Or, something for the kitchen.
 I love aprons."

 Any Advice for Your First Holiday With In-Laws?

 "Everyone is different, so be sure to ask for specifics on how you can help and honor their wishes."

-"My MIL was a martyr whose currency consisted of guilt trips and audible sighs.
-I wish someone had told me not to get sucked into that dynamic (and then somehow helped me accomplish that!)"
+"My mother-in-law was a martyr whose currency consisted of guilt trips and audible sighs.
+I wish someone had told me not to get sucked into that dynamic (and then somehow helped me accomplish that.)"